kevlar2/docker-fundamentals/README.md

 #### Exec (inside envprobe)
 ![exec-proof-inside-envprobe](./images/introspection/exec-proof-inside-envprobe.png)

--Removing the container or creating a new one from the same image will not preserve envprobe-test-file.txt, as it's created at runtime and not part of the image.
+- Removing the container or creating a new one from the same image will not preserve envprobe-test-file.txt, as it's created at runtime and not part of the image.